 - Practice good maintenance habits to keep the ecosystem stable.

-How to prevent algae in a pond
+How to prevent it

 The best way to keep these aquatic lifeforms in check is prevention.
 Even if you use an algaecide successfully, it doesn’t mean the issue won’t return later.
 If you apply the following 3 preventative measures, you’ll keep the risk of regrowth to a minimum.

-Build your farm pond properly
+Build your pond properly

 Though many people build their ponds with a steady shoreline gradient, this encourages algae growth.
 Ideally, your shoreline should be at least 2 to 3 feet deep.